 Then $K(t)$ is a shadow system, and thus, the function $t \mapsto \lambda_d(K(t))$ is convex by Lemma~\ref{lem:RS}.
 On the other hand, this function is an even function of $t$, as for any value of $t$, $K(-t)$ is the reflection of $K(t)$ to $H$.
 Thus, $\lambda_d(K(t))$ is minimal if $t=0$, implying, in particular, that $\lambda_d(K(1)) \geq \lambda_d(K(0))$.
 But $\lambda_d(K(1)) = V(x_1,x_2)$ and $\lambda_d(K(0)) = V(\proj_H(x_1), \proj_H(x_2))$, which yields our statement.

-Now, let $\mathcal{H}$ denote the family of the bisectors of all edges of $S_1$ and $S_2$.
-Note that the only common point of these hyperplanes is the origin $o$.
+Now, let $\mathcal{H}$ denote the family of the above bisectors of all edges of $S_1$ and $S_2$.
+Observe that for any $\{ i,j \} = \{ 1,2 \}$, the intersection of the bisectors of the edges of $S_i$ is the orthogonal complement of the linear hull of $S_i$, namely it is the linear hull of $S_j$.
+Thus, the only common point of the bisectors of the edges of both $S_1$ and $S_2$ is the origin $o$.
 Then, by Lemma~\ref{lem:projections}, starting with the pair $(x_1,x_2)$, the pair $(o,o)$ belongs to the closure of the set of pairs that can be obtained by finitely many projections onto elements of $\mathcal{H}$.
 This, our previous argument, combined with the observation that $V(x_1,x_2)$ is a continuous function of $(x_1,x_2)$, yields that $V(x_1,x_2) \geq V(o,o)$ for any $x_1,x_2 \in \Re^d$, or in other words, $V_{\min}(k) = V(o,o)$.

 Next, we note that by \cite{RS58_2}, we have

 Furthermore, again by \cite{RS58_2}, we have

 Combining these inequalities, we obtain that for any $o$-symmetric convex body $K$ in $\Re^d$, we have